 What Makes it Stand Out:

 It’s peace of mind in a can.
 This is the smallest bear spray on my list, in terms of volume, spray time, and range.
-It’s not a closed fist like Counter Assault, more like an open-handed slap.
-It’s a bit more restrained, but it’s still powerful enough to send any bear a clear message.
+It’s not a closed fist like Counter Assault, more like heavy slap.
+It’s a bit more restrained, but it’s still powerful enough to send any bear a painfully clear message.

 Who is this bear spray for?
 Anyone, really.
-If you’re hiking, camping, hunting or otherwise, Udap’s ear spray is an affordable and effective choice.
+If you’re hiking, camping, or hunting and want a little bit of reassurance, Udap’s 7.9 ounce bear spray is an affordable and effective choice.
 I’m sticking with Counter Assault because I’m too afraid of bears to switch brands, but if you’re less of a worry-wart than me, Udap is perfect for you!

 Pros and Cons: